barometz/ringbuf/README.md

 - [x] Compare to `boost::circular_buffer`
 - [ ] Special case for emplace/push members when T's lifetime doesn't matter (e.g. int)
 - [x] Compiler warning cleanup
-- [ ] Compare to boost's spsc queue, which has optional ring buffer semantics.
+- [x] Compare to boost's spsc queue

 ### NOT TODO
 What won't it do?